unicrons/github-actions-playground/workshop/README.md

 ## Workshop Goals
 The idea of this workshop is to demonstrate how to build a "perfect" (secure and practical) CI/CD pipeline using open-source tools (OSS).

 The goal is inspirational, not prescriptive.
-We do not want you to copy this examples, but to understand the principles and identify the modular components you can adapt to implement in your own environment.
+We do not want you to copy these examples, but to understand the principles and identify the modular components you can adapt to implement in your own environment.

 ### Learning Outcomes
 - Understand the key stages of a secure pipeline